itsnzsaad/lightbox-auto-image-adder/README.md

 # lightbox-auto-image-adder
-Script to add Image to lightbox jQuery plugin without writing any HTML
+Script to add All Images of a Folder to lightbox jQuery plugin without writing any HTML

 ## Where to use it?
 When you use Lightbox in your Webpage, sometimes you need to show a large number of images.